The Secret Bunker Congress Never Used

 Eisenhower decided the Greenbrier would be a perfect cover for a congressional bunker.
 In 1958, government workers broke ground on what they called "Project Greek Island."

-It was just about four hours drive from Washington.
+It was just about a four-hour drive from Washington.
 Hotel workers and guests were told that the giant hole in the ground would house a new conference facility.
 In fact, it would — or at least part of it would.

 "In the 30 years, thousands of people walked in and out of a secret bunker not knowing they were in a secret bunker — which was part of the original design," Conte says in a room used as an "exhibit hall."